The Smile Studios Dental Group Practice Policies

 - Reduce the printing of paper forms and records

-- Reduce business travel by promotion of and telephone consultation
+- Reduce business travel by promoting telephone consultation

 - Reduce water consumption